 When thinking of outdoor swimming pools in Cornwall, you might think of lidos, sea pools and idyllic coves.
 However, you can head inland and find some amazing outdoor swimming spots as well.
 Cornwall’s industrial history mainly involves pulling minerals and metal from out the ground, resulting in a lot of sizeable quarries.
 One of these is Bakers Clay Pit, just 13 minutes inland from St.Ives.
 Situated on moorland, this spring fed lake is adorned with the remnants of mining works and lined with greenery.
 It offers a serene environment for swimming: no tides, waves or jellyfish.
 There’s space to park and it’s dog friendly.

 Wild swimming in Cornwall

 St.Nectans Kieve – near Tintagel

 A little further afield than the West Cornwall located spots but well worth the trip, or should we say pilgrimage.
 Siutuated at the sacred site of St.Nectan, the river Trevillet carved its way through the slate creating a magnificent 60ft waterfall.
 The water cascades down into a beautiful valley forming a shallow pool.
 The water is clear, clean and lined by green moss, ferns and grasses.
 This really is a special, fairytale location to swim in.
 Wild yet beautiful.
 Prayers, inscriptions and offerings are woven in to the surrounding trees as this spot is regarded as a place of mysticism and spirituality.

 Ready for an outdoor adventure but looking for somewhere to stay?
-View holiday homes and cottages in St Ives and the surrounding areas and find the perfect accommodation for your getaway.
+View our fantastic range of holiday homes and cottages in St Ives and the surrounding areas and find the perfect accommodation for your getaway.